A very simple guide to the 2022 local elections

 People around the UK will go to the polls on Thursday for the 2022 local elections.

-Voters will be choosing local representatives in England, Scotland and Wales.
-The elections will coincide with the 2022 Northern Ireland Assembly election.
+Voters will be choosing local representatives in England, Scotland and Wales and there will also be an election for the Northern Ireland Assembly.

 – When are the local elections?